 Autodesk AutoCAD 360, (free with IAP necessary upgrades to Pro $50/year, and Pro Plus with 4x the storage capacity, $100/year) (Android, same pricing structure).
 This is a highly rated drafting program.
 Allows you to share, view, and comment on 2D and 3D DWG, DWF™, Autodesk® Navisworks®, and Autodesk® Revit® software files from your mobile device.

 I have not rated the following drafting apps: “GraphPadPro R3,” ($20), “CadTouch,” ($20) (Android, free limited trial version), “PadCAD,” ($15) (Android, $15), “iDesign,” ($8).
 Comments, pro and con, from users?

 Most CAD systems have available proprietary BIM apps.
 Some apps work across several CAD platforms.
 ITunes currently shows no less than 85 apps for BIM.
 Have you used one that you think is really good?

-See article on BIM Apps for Architects for Architects
+See article on BIM Apps for Architects

 3D MODEL CREATION AND VIEWING